Political Science Fundamentals

 - use multimedia technology to enhance classroom learning

 You can earn your bachelor’s in political science and a UA law degree in six years instead of seven.
-To complete law school, you typically need four years to complete a bachelor’s degree and three years to complete a law degree.
 Learn more about our 3+3 Program.

 The Department of Political Science is home to the Ray C. Bliss Institute of Applied Politics, a public education and research center where students learn how to become active and competent in political life.